Provide your visitors and the UBCMS with a higher level of protections.

 All UBCMS https URLs use the same SSL certificate, which is signed by a trusted certificate authority (e.g. not self-signed) so that it is trusted by default by pretty much every browser or search engine.
 The same certificate is valid for all buffalo.edu sites (*.buffalo.edu), including sub-domains like mgt.buffalo.edu and a handful of other hostnames we serve from the UBCMS.

-Make these changes in the Page Properties of your home page.
+Make these changes in your home page's Properties.
 They will then be applied to your entire site.

 First, you would test your published site to make sure it works with https/SSL.
 Basically this involves just going out of your way to access your sites via https URLs instead of http URLs.
 They should already be working this way, just not requiring it or redirecting to it.
 Basic things to check and watch out for are: